 Particle Size and Distribution

-The granule size affects the disintegration time, average tablet weight, variation, granule friability, drying rate kinetics of wet granulation and granulation flowability.
-The formulator determines the quality of the tablet which in turn affects the granule size and distribution.
-The measurement commonly used to measure the size and distribution includes Conductivity Test, Microscopy and Sieving.
+The granule size affects the disintegration time, average tablet weight, variation, granule friability, drying rate kinetics of wet granulation, and granulation flowability.
+The formulator determines the quality of the tablet, which in turn affects the granule size and distribution.
+The measurements commonly used for the size and distributions include the Conductivity Test, Microscopy, and Sieving.

 Tablet Surface Area

-In certain instances where the drugs have limited water solubility, the surface area of the drugs is measured especially during dissolution.
+In certain instances where the drugs have limited water solubility, the surface area of the drugs is measured, usually during dissolution.
 Common methods used include Air Permeability and Gas Adsorption.

 Percentage of Compressibility

-Compressibility is defined as the ability of the powder to decrease its volume when subjected to pressure.
+Compressibility is defined as the ability of the powder to decrease in volume when subjected to pressure.
 It is measured by obtaining the density determination as follows:

 % Compressibility = (Tapped density - Bulk density/Tapped density)*100

 The compressibility measurement gives an idea on the flow property of the granules as per CARR'S Index: